skeeto/skeeto.github.com/_posts/2023-12-17-So-you-want-custom-allocator-support-in-your-C-library.markdown

 `operator new[]` and `operator delete[]` with trivial destructors.
 With non-trivial destructors, `operator new[]` must track the array length for its its own purposes *on top of libc bookkeeping*.
 In other words, array allocations have their size stored in at least three different places!
+C23 later gained [a similar `free_sized`][c23].

 That means the "free" interface should look like this: